jRydell/Eat/README.md

 ## Usage

-- **Add Meals:** Press the button to add a random meal to your planner.
+- **Add Meals:** Tap the button to add a random meal to your planner.
-- **Plan Your Week:** Assign meals to specific days by pressing the weekday selector.
+- **Plan Your Week:** Assign meals to specific days by tapping the weekday selector.
-- **View Details:** Click on a meal to see its ingredients and instructions.
+- **View Details:** Tap on a meal to see its ingredients and instructions.
-- **Create a Shopping List:** Add ingredients to your shopping list for easy grocery shopping.
+- **Create a Shopping List:** Tap Add ingredients to ingredients to your shoppinglist.
-- **Manage Meals:** Swipe left on a meal to delete it from your menu.
+- **Manage Meals:** Swipe left to delete a meal from your menu.
+- **Manage Shoppinglist:** Tap remove to delete ingredients from the shopping list.

 ## Tech Stack